modelica/newsletter/_2023-03/LetterFromTheBoard.md

 by scrolling down and clicking on a particular session.

-The slides of the **Modelica Association News** session are available [here](https://2023.international.conference.modelica.org/Documents/MA-News_Modelica2023.pdf) providing information about the status of the Modelica Association projects, coming Modelica Association conferences, large research projects in the Modelica Association community and the [Modelica Association Spreadshirt Shop](https://ma-merch.myspreadshop.de/).
+The slides of the **Modelica Association News** session are available [here](https://2023.international.conference.modelica.org/Documents/MA-News_Modelica2023.pdf) providing information about the status of the Modelica Association projects, large research projects in the Modelica Association community and the [Modelica Association Spreadshirt Shop](https://ma-merch.myspreadshop.de/).

 **Upcoming Modelica Conferences**